smatei/google-adwords-preview-location/README.md

 [https://ads.google.com/anon/AdPreview](https://ads.google.com/anon/AdPreview)

-We might need to refresh the
+We might need to refresh the x-framework-xsrf-token (GoogleAdwordsLocationScript.xrsfToken).
+We can do that in a browser, accessing the Anonymous Ad Preview Tool, adding some location:

 ![image](https://github.com/user-attachments/assets/637384fa-cdcd-4730-ae50-101fb37a9db9)